instagibbs/bolts/XX-eltoo-transactions.md

 `CovSig(n) 0_G OP_CHECKSIG`

-where `CovSig(n)` is the SIGHASH_ALL|ANYPREVOUT signature of the corresponding settlement transaction with a locktime of `n`, and `0_G` the 0-byte prepended BIP340 public key of secp256k1 generator `G`.
+where `CovSig(n)` is the SIGHASH_ALL|ANYPREVOUTANYSCRIPT signature of the corresponding settlement transaction with a locktime of `n`, and `0_G` the 0-byte prepended BIP340 public key of secp256k1 generator `G`.

 and where `signature_for_inner_pubkey uses SIGHASH_SINGLE|ANYPREVOUTANYSCRIPT.